Previous Section Next Section Table of Contents Glossary Index

 The basic idea of the FFIGEN scheme is to use the C compiler's frontend and parser to translate .h files into semantically equivalent .ffi files, which represent the definitions from the headers using a syntax based on S-expressions.
 Lisp code can then concentrate on the .ffi representation, without having to concern itself with the semantics of header file inclusion or the arcana of C parsing.

 The original FFIGEN system used a modified version of the LCC C compiler to produce .ffi files.
-Since many LinuxPPC header files contain GCC-specific constructs, CCL's translation system uses a modified version of GCC (called, somewhat confusingly, ffigen.)
+Since many OS header files contain GCC-specific constructs, CCL's translation system uses a modified version of GCC (called, somewhat confusingly, ffigen.)

 A lisp function defined in "ccl:library;parse-ffi.lisp" reads the .ffi files in a specified interface directory subdir and generates new versions of the databases (files with the extension .cdb).